stormpath/stormpath.github.io/source/guides/api-key-management/index.markdown

 When the API exchanges the API Key for an Access Token, you can specify a `ScopeFactory` that will help you create an Access Token with the correct scopes.

 For example:
-{% codetab id:scope-factory langs:java node python %}
+{% codetab id:scope-factory langs:java node %}
 ------
 public void processOAuthTokenRequest(HttpServletRequest request, HttpServletResponse response) {
     Application application = client.getResource(applicationRestUrl, Application.class);